 It takes energy to participate in and enjoy sex, so your disability may get in the way of your sex life to some extent.
 Factors that may limit your ability to be sexual include:

-- pain – pain, especially chronic pain, can certainly make you feel less like sex, but if you can distract yourself with sexual pleasure, you may find it helps ease the pain
+- pain – pain, especially chronic pain, can certainly make you feel less like sex, but if you can find sexual pleasure in ways that minimise discomfort, you may find it helps ease the pain (for a while)

 - fatigue – sex can feel like just another burden when you’re fatigued.
 If there are times in your day when your energy levels are better than others, consider engaging in sex then.
 Or take it slow and easy: sex doesn’t have to be a marathon

 - mental state – if you’re not feeling positive, or you’re suffering from anxiety or depression, you are unlikely to feel like sex.
 Talk to your doctor or a counsellor about your feelings, and seek help for your depression

 - medication – medication can affect your sexual interest, thoughts and moods.
 Talk to your healthcare professional about your concerns.

 A child with disability needs sex education as much as a child without disability.
 In addition to a general sex education approach, sex education for a child with disability should also cover:

 - the fact that people with disability can have fulfilling romantic and sexual lives

 - sexual issues that may be associated with their disability

 - social rules such as public and private behaviours, and personal boundaries.

 Sex education for a child with intellectual disability should be delivered in a way that the child can understand.

 If you’re a parent of a child with disability, it may be helpful to have appropriate information about puberty, menstruation (most disabilities don’t affect when a girl starts menstruating) and romantic and sexual relationships on hand for your child.